 When praying about our biggest needs and problems, it’s natural to hold onto the outcome we want.
 However there comes a time when we need to let go of things in prayer, and let go of what we want the outcome to be so we can experience peace no matter what.
 Here is a prayer process that God led me through when I had a big problem that seemed like it would never get better.

-1. Look for the signs that it may be time for you to surrender the outcome of your situation to God.
+1. Look for the signs that it may be time for you to let go of the outcome of your situation to God.

 When I was very worried about the long term health problems of a family member, I found myself becoming discouraged, depressed and tired out.
 One afternoon I decided it was time to sit down and have a two-way conversation with God about my concerns that things didn’t feel like they were going to work out the way I wanted them to.

-Here are some signs that it’s time to pray the outcome into God’s hands:
+Here are some signs that it’s time to let go of things through prayer.

 You feel like time is running out and things may even be getting worse.

 You wonder how long you can continue in this difficult state.

 You begin having negative thoughts such as “Things are never going to work out even though I’ve been praying for so long.”